About Autosomal Dominant Polycystic Kidney Disease

 How Hyperuricemia and Hypertension Contribute to ADPKD

 The high prevalence of hypertension is considered to contribute to the excess risk of cardiovascular disease in ADPKD patients.
-Experimental data from animal studies suggest that processes such as inflammation, renin-angiotensin-aldosterone system, insulin resistance, and endothelial dysfunction may be involved in the pathogenesis of the disease.
+Experimental data from animal studies suggest that processes such as inflammation, the renin-angiotensin-aldosterone system, insulin resistance, and endothelial dysfunction may be involved in the pathogenesis of the disease.

-This combination of risk factors is not unlike those observed in models of hyperuricemia and may directly contribute to vascular pathology seen in these patients or may be pathway factors via which hypertension leads to kidney disease progression and cardiovascular disease.
+This combination of risk factors is not unlike those observed in models of hyperuricemia and may directly contribute to the vascular pathology seen in these patients, or may be pathway factors via which hypertension leads to kidney disease progression and further cardiovascular disease.
 Moreover, the causative effect of high serum uric acid on high blood pressure in new-onset hypertension has been reported, in the peer-reviewed journal, ‘Hypertension’, by Feig et al.

 Providing ADPKD Patients with New Opportunities

 The goals of our treatment of ADPKD are to slow the progression of kidney damage and control related complications.
-Varied therapeutic strategies targeting ADPKD have been explored such as tight blood pressure control using various inhibitors of the renin-angiotensin-aldosterone system (RAAS) as well as preventing the progressive decline of glomerular filtration rate (GFR) – HALT trial.
+Varied therapeutic strategies targeting ADPKD have been explored such as stringent blood pressure control using various inhibitors of the renin-angiotensin-aldosterone system (RAAS) as well as preventing the progressive decline of glomerular filtration rate (GFR) – HALT trial.
 None of these therapies so far appear to slow the progression of kidney disease due to ADPKD.
-Transplantation or dialysis may be the only options available once end-stage renal disease develops.
+Kidney transplantation or dialysis may be the only options available once end-stage renal disease develops.
 Insulin resistance and diabetes are also serious concerns for patients with ADPKD.